 Location: Great Harbour, Peter Island, BVI

-Now as the evening draws to a close, a quick introduction to the ‘squeeze’ activity post dinner allowed me to ask what each individual plans to bring this trip, the vessel and its crew members.
-We reflect, relax, some have a little diving study to complete but for the most part the hammocks are out and its time to rest up before another day in paradise tomorrow.
+Now, as the evening draws to a close, a quick introduction to the ‘squeeze’ activity post-dinner allowed me to ask what each individual plans to bring this trip, the vessel, and its crew members.
+We reflect relax.
+Some have a little diving study to complete, but for the most part, the hammocks are out, and it’s time to rest up before another day in paradise tomorrow.